KmichaelT/love_in_action/README.md

 ### Customizing Fonts

-PayBlocks uses the Geist font family by default, but you can easily customize the fonts to match your brand.
+Payblocks uses the Geist font family by default, but you can easily customize the fonts to match your brand.
 The fonts are configured in two places:

 1. **Frontend Layout (`src/app/(frontend)/layout.tsx`):**
    - Import your desired fonts from `next/font/google` or any other font source